wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 with things, people and ideas, never with your self.
 Bring your self into focus, become aware of your own existence.
 See how you function, watch the motives and the results of your actions.
-Study the prison you have inadvertantly built around yourself.
+Study the prison you have inadvertently built around yourself.
 By knowing what you are not, you come to know yourself.
 The way back to your self is through refusal and rejection.
 One thing is certain: the real is not imaginary; it is not a product of the mind.
 Even the sense ‘I am’ is not continuous, though it is a useful pointer, it